Full SDK

 }

-Yuno SDK includes by default INTERNET permission, once it is required to make network requests.
+permission, which is required to make network requests.

 Step 2: Initialize SDK with the public key